Saksham2002/Mazer/README.md

 # Mazer

-A simple pygame based maze game filled with a lots of surprises
+A simple pygame based maze game filled with a lots of surprises.
+In development stage right now!

+# Status

+Maze wall - In progress
+Background - complete
+Initial Base - complete
+Sound - In progress
+Sprites - Designing in progress

 # Requirements